starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Extra Credit
 Here's a peek at the `FMX_Exports.h` Objective-C header, to give you an idea how `FMX_Queue_Script()` works.

-My last two `nil` arguments in the Swift example (above) are for a script parameter and a variables dictionary, respectively.
-The script parameter is typed as String.
-The dictionary is typed `[String: String]`, instead of the more common `[String: Any]` you might expect.
+My last two `nil` arguments in the Swift example (above) are for a script parameter and a variables Dictionary, respectively.
+The script parameter object is typed as a `String`.
+The Dictionary is typed as `[String: String]`, instead of the more common `[String: Any]` you might expect.
 Also note that the Swift `FMX_Queue_Script()` function signature varies slightly from its Objective-C counterpart.
-This is because Swift is casting `kFMXT_Resume` back to UInt8.
+This is because Swift needs to cast `kFMXT_Resume` back to a `UInt8`.

 ```objective-c
 #ifndef FMX_Exports_h